The Integration of Retrotransposon DNA and the Consequences to the Cell

 Mental disorders affected about 970 million people worldwide in 2017.
 In 2020, 21% of adults in the United States suffered from some form of mental illness.
 Such diseases thus cause great social and economic burden.
 Studies of identical twins show that the heritability of diseases such as attention-deficit hyperactivity disorder (ADHD), autism spectrum disorder (ASD), bipolar disorder (BIP), and schizophrenia is extremely high, ranging from 74% to 81%.
 Because of the complexity of the mammalian nervous system, the genetic and cellular etiology of such diseases remains largely unclear.
 Progress in genetic methodology has provided the potential to identify mechanisms that underlie the diseases.
 One approach that has successfully identified important disease loci is genome-wide association studies (GWAS).
 However, in the cases of neurologic and major psychiatric disorders, GWAS have identified large numbers of loci, each associated with small increases in risk.
 Importantly, there is extensive overlap of the loci that contribute to major psychiatric disorders, indicating that related molecular mechanisms may underlie distinct clinical phenotypes.

-TASs (trait-associated single-nucleotide polymorphisms [SNPs]) of GWAS are genetic tags identifying a genomic region that contains the causal mutation(s), which lead to increased disease risk.
+TASs (trait-associated single-nucleotide polymorphisms [SNPs]) of GWAS are genetic tags identifying a genomic region that contains the causal mutation(s) and that lead to increased disease risk.
 Limits on the design of GWAS typically prevent such studies from identifying causal gene alleles.
 Thus, determining causal variants remains the most challenging and rate-limiting but also the most important step in defining the genetic architecture of diseases.
 The vast majority of GWAS TASs lie in intergenic or intronic regions and therefore do not alter coding sequence.
-For such SNPs to be causal they would likely have regulatory effects on transcription.
+For such SNPs to be causal, they would likely have regulatory effects on transcription.
 Structural variants, such as rearrangements, copy number variants, and transposable element (TE) insertions, constitute a substantial and disproportionately large fraction of the genetic variants found to alter gene expression.

 In humans, the dominant families of TEs are long interspersed element-1 (LINE-1 or L1) and Alu elements, which are short interspersed elements (SINEs) and are mobilized by L1.
 TEs readily alter gene expression because they have evolved various sequences that act on enhancers.
-Given that TEs make up approximately 45% of the human genome, it is not surprising that their regulatory features are abundant sources of tissue-specific promoter activity.
+Given that TEs make up approximately 50% of the human genome, it is not surprising that their regulatory features are abundant sources of tissue-specific promoter activity.

 Relatively recent TE insertions can proliferate in the population and become common alleles.
 The 1000 Genomes Project described genetic variation of diverse human populations by sequencing whole genomes of 2,504 individuals.
 The extensive survey of genetic variation detected 17,000 polymorphic insertions of TEs, which have the potential to alter gene expression and affect common disease risk.
 There may be functional consequences of common TE insertion variants that affect common disease risk.
 Some common polymorphic TEs have been implicated at disease loci detected by GWAS.
 Common polymorphic Alu (short transposable elements) insertions occur disproportionately near disease loci of GWAS, underscoring the fact that Alu insertions are potential causative variants.

-Given the difficulty in identifying genetic variants responsible for neurologic and psychiatric disorders and the regulatory capacity of TEs, we tested whether polymorphic TEs are potential causative variants of such diseases [Reference 2].
+Given the difficulty in identifying genetic variants responsible for neurologic and psychiatric disorders and the regulatory capacity of TEs, we tested whether polymorphic TEs are potential causative variants of such diseases.
 We analyzed 593 GWAS of neurologic and psychiatric diseases, which in total reported 753 TASs.
 From the 17,000 polymorphic TEs, we found that 76 were in linkage disequilibrium (LD) with TASs, indicating that the TEs were among the variants with the potential to be causative.
 We extended our analysis by evaluating each candidate TE for a role in altering expression of proximal genes.
-In one approach, we determined whether polymorphic TEs could disrupt regulatory sequences, as annotated with the epigenomic data of the NIH Roadmap Epigenomics Consortium.
+In one approach, we investigated whether polymorphic TEs could disrupt regulatory sequences, as annotated with the epigenomic data of the NIH Roadmap Epigenomics Consortium.
 In all, we identified 10 polymorphic TEs to examine further as causal candidates because they were positioned in enhancer, promoter, heterochromatin, or transcribed sequences present in neurologic tissues.

-We hypothesized that the polymorphic TEs have a causal relationship with risk of psychiatric and neurologic disorders by altering expression of genes in cis.
+We hypothesized that polymorphic TEs can have a causal relationship with the risk of psychiatric and neurologic disorders by altering expression of genes in cis.
 For evidence of altered gene expression, we queried the Genotype-Tissue Expression (GTEx) database, which contains expression data for 948 donors across 54 tissues.
 GTEx readily identifies changes in tissue-specific gene expression associated with loci-specific genetic variation.
 SNPs in LD with a query gene are identified as eQTLs (expression quantitative trait loci) if the genetic loci with the variants are significantly associated with altered expression of a gene in a specific tissue.
 We found that 31 of the TASs linked to TEs were variants that are associated with changes in expression of one or more adjacent genes within regions of the brain.

 Having identified a number of polymorphic Alu elements that are significantly associated with disease risk detected by GWAS and that are correlated with altered gene expression in neurologic tissues by eQTL analysis, we developed a luciferase reporter assay to test whether the insert sequences in the context of flanking sequence can influence transcription activity.
 We measured the impact of candidate Alu and flanking sequences on the function of a minimal promoter in NCRM-1 (human neural stem cells).
 Of six candidate Alu insertions evaluated for their impact on promoter activity, we found that five significantly altered the expression of luciferase.
 Taken together, we identified 10 polymorphic TE insertions that are potential candidates on par with other variants for having a causal role in neurologic and psychiatric disorders.